camillehan11/CDCTask/README.md

 ### Algorithms

-`TD3.py`: Twin Delayed DDPG (TD3).

-`DDPG.py`: Deep Deterministic Plocy gradient (DDPG).

-More state-of-the-art MARL and baseline algorithms will be added.
+`TD3.py`, `DDPG.py`, and more state-of-the-art MARL algorithms will be added.